TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 It is also useful to enable [context_info](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#show-sql-query-for-the-ax-user) for the SQL session.
 This allows you to link AX session with the SQL Server SPID and find a blocked user.

 The most challenging part of resolving blocking problems is to find an operation that causes blocking.
-The primary technique is to try search blocking on the test version.
+The primary technique is to try to search blocking on the TEST version.
 In this case, you run the client, execute the operation(for example, post the sales order) and put a breakpoint to the last **ttscommit** statement for this operation.
 Then run another client and start executing operations(like another sales order or journal posting).
-If you catch a blocking, you can easily implement and test a fix for it.
+If you catch a SQL block, you can easily implement and test a fix for it.

 ### Parameters sniffing

 Parameters sniffing quite often becomes a reason for performance problems.
 For example, you have a warehouse where most of the items have one batch ID, but there are some Items and Batches with generic names (like “No batch”, “Empty”).
 In this situation, when you query item by batch, your actual plan depends on the first query values.
 If your query contains “generic” batch values, SQL Server creates a plan, that starts execution with the ItemId, as a “generic batch value” is not selective in this case.
-But for most of your items, it will be wrong and gives huge overhead, as in most cases Batch is a unique value.
+But for most of your items, it will be wrong and gives a huge overhead, as in most cases Batch is a unique value.

 There is no universal way to resolve Parameters sniffing issues(refer to the excellent BrentOzar post that describes this https://www.brentozar.com/archive/2013/06/the-elephant-and-the-mouse-or-parameter-sniffing-in-sql-server/ ), but there are several ways to deal with it in AX: